 Some folks know exactly why we’d suggest this.
-For those who don’t, kitty litter serves two extremely helpful purposes.
-First, it adds weight to your car which can help with traction and reduce the distance and duration of a slide if you happen to lose traction (it also helps with weight distribution which can prevent your car from spinning in the event of a slide).
-Second, in the event you find yourself stuck in mud or a snow drift, or especially on ice, kitty litter can be poured under your drive tires to help you gain traction (see this how-to guide for getting your car out of the snow).
+For those who don’t: kitty litter serves two extremely helpful purposes.
+First, it adds weight to your car which can help with traction.
+It also reduces the distance and duration of a slide if you happen to lose traction.
+If you drive a flatbed truck, it can help with weight distribution, helping to weigh down your car and prevent it from spinning in the event of a slide.
+Second, in the event you find yourself stuck in mud, a snow drift, or (especially) on ice, kitty litter can be poured under your drive tires to help you gain traction.

 Remote Car Starter

-Christmas is actually one of the most popular times of the year for buying remote car starters; which makes sense because in many places throughout the US the cold weather has been around just long enough that people are sick of getting into their freezing cars and waiting for them to warm up.
-This time of year, you can find some great deals at both automotive stores and big box retailers.
-Give your friends and family the gift that says, “I care about your thermal well-being” with a remote car starter.
-We found some great deals ourselves, with remote car starter kits as low as $79.99.
+Christmas is one of the most popular times of the year for buying remote car starters.
+In many places throughout the US, the cold weather has been around just long enough that people are sick of getting into their freezing cars and waiting for them to warm up.
+You can find some great deals at both automotive stores and big box retailers.
+Or take your key to your car dealer and buy one directly from the manufacturer.
 Of course, we highly recommend a professional installation, which could cost you a bit extra.
-Still, it’s a great gift to give because in winter no one wants to wait for their car’s heater to warm up.
+Still, it’s a great gift to give because in Winter no one wants to wait for their car’s heater to warm up.

 Heated Ice Scraper

-We know, this sounds about as practical as a piano key necktie… but once we tried one out, we weren’t about to go back.
 The heated ice scraper plugs into the 12-volt outlet in your car and in just a couple minutes it’s ready to go.
-It removes ice far more quickly than a traditional ice scraper and the one we found at Sharper Image comes with a rubber squeegee for wicking away the remaining water (so you don’t have a re-freeze while driving) and a light on the handle so you can make sure you remove all the ice on your windshield, even in low light.
-The Sharper Image scraper was among the more expensive ones we found, but it only cost $39.95.
-You could find a less expensive heated ice scraper by removing the extra features like the light and squeegee.
+It removes ice far more quickly than a traditional ice scraper and the one we found at Sharper Image comes with a rubber squeegee for wicking away the remaining water, so you don’t have a re-freeze while driving.
+It even has a light on the handle so you can make sure you remove all the ice on your windshield, even in low light.
+Fancy.

-This gift is for the person on your list who wants a “practical gift”.
-Something they need, but won’t spend the money on themselves.
-If they happen to live in an area that experiences a lot of winter weather (ice, snow, slush, etc.) then a set of winter tires could be a very welcome gift indeed.
+If you happen to live in an area that experiences a lot of Winter weather (ice, snow, slush, etc.) then a set of Winter tires could be a very good investment.
 Winter tires are designed to deal with just this sort of terrain and provide improved safety and reliability in those conditions.
-Of course, using them in the off season will likely reduce the fuel efficiency of vehicles, which is why it’s best to have a separate set of both warm-weather and cold-weather tires.
-Depending on the size and brand of the tire, you could expect to spend $200 to $1000—but who can put a price on safety?
+Of course, using them in the off-season will likely reduce the fuel efficiency of vehicles, which is why it’s best to have a separate set of both warm-weather and cold-weather tires.

-If this is outside of your budget, there’s always tire chains.
-Tire chains will help ensure that your car keeps traction in snow and ice and are a great substitute for winter tires.
-They are also a better solution for someone who may not have the storage space for a set of four tires.
+If owning two sets of tires is outside your budget (and storage capacity) there’s always tire chains.
+Tire chains will help your car get traction in snow and ice and are a great substitute for Winter tires.

 Heated Wiper Blades